-Californian Exceptionalism Is the New American Exceptionalism
+Gavin Newsom’s Nation-State

 He has a considered analysis of why California seems to have been singularly prepared to meet the threat of the virus.
 “This narrative of punching above our weight, this narrative around being a nation-state—that narrative is a big part of the California spirit, of being dreamers and doers, this entrepreneurialism that the future happens here first,” he said.
 “There’s a pride in that; there’s perhaps an arrogance at times.”
 But, he added, “I think all of that is built into the DNA, and is all part of the sauce at the moment.”

 California’s DNA has long made it a research pioneer in fields such as astronomy and nuclear physics and medicine and genetics.
 Public-health officials in Santa Clara County, in the heart of Silicon Valley, established an incident command center, to plan for handling the virus, three days after the first confirmed U.S. case.
 In mid-March, when the virus’s broad spread was becoming apparent, scientists at Berkeley’s Innovative Genomics Institute raced to develop a rapid test, which has since been successfully deployed to residents around the state.
 Bloom Energy, a company based in Sunnyvale that normally produces fuel-cell power generators, heeded Newsom’s call to rehabilitate scores of damaged ventilators in the state’s inventory.
-More broadly, and the move to virtual workplaces around the country has helped spawn thousands of new tech jobs here.
+More broadly, the move to virtual workplaces around the country has helped spawn thousands of new tech jobs here.

 The Golden State’s perpetual susceptibility to imminent disaster has also helped prepare it to meet this one, Newsom said.
 California’s political and governmental infrastructure is conditioned to confront earthquakes, wildfires, mudslides, drought, floods, and every other manner of pestilence, natural and man-made—and largely in a way that ignores partisan politics.
 “We sort of transcend during times of crisis,” Newsom said.
 “And you look at what the state’s been through in 2015, with the fires, and in ’17 and ’18 and last year—not only the combination of wildfires but the blackouts that really reinforced those relationships … and I think that, perhaps more than anything else, has really proven to be key in this moment.”